S5SAJID/next-dashcommerce/README.md

-# CustomEco Admin Dashboard
+# CustomEcom Admin Dashboard

-Hey! 👋 This is **CustomEco Admin Dashboard**, a Next.js-based ecommerce admin panel built with [shadcn/ui](https://ui.shadcn.com/) and Tailwind CSS.
+Hey! 👋 This is **CustomEcom Admin Dashboard**, a Next.js-based ecommerce admin panel built with [shadcn/ui](https://ui.shadcn.com/) and Tailwind CSS.
 I made this for devs who want a clean, modern, and actually customizable dashboard for their store, without all the corporate bloat.

 ![Custom eco preview image](./public/preview.png)